GuilhermeCAz/desafio_painel_esus/README.md

 git clone https://github.com/GuilhermeCAz/desafio_painel_esus.git
 ```

-> Docker sets up the environment according to the Dockerfile, which means you can skip the following steps straight to [#Docker](#Docker).
+> Docker sets up the environment according to the Dockerfile, which means you can skip the following steps straight to [#Running via Docker](#running-via-docker).

 From the folder, create and activate a virtual environment